Can You Sell a House With a Mortgage?

 Selling your house with an existing mortgage can present several challenges:

-In some cases (fewer than 10%), selling your house won't cover your mortgage.
+• Owing more than your house is worth (negative equity): In some cases (fewer than 10%), selling your house won't cover your mortgage.
 Options include refinancing, paying the lender in cash at closing if you can afford it, or holding off on selling to gradually pay your debt.

-If you do owe more than the home is worth, you can request a short sale where the lender agrees to lower the amount.
+• Navigating short sales or refinancing options: If you do owe more than the home is worth, you can request a short sale where the lender agrees to lower the amount.
 Often done to avoid foreclosure, these usually price the house below market value and may require all-cash payment.

-Ideally, you should sell your house first and use the profits to pay off your mortgage, cover commissions, fees, and closing costs, and leave some money for savings or your new house.
+• Managing the timing of selling and buying another home: Ideally, you should sell your house first and use the profits to pay off your mortgage, cover commissions, fees, and closing costs, and leave some money for savings or your new house.

 Selling Mindfully With a Mortgage

 Remember, you’re responsible for your mortgage until the sale officially closes.
 Your settlement statement, otherwise known as the closing statement, will have an itemized list of expenses, detailing who pays for what and your net profits.
-Review this settlement statement carefully to see how your mortgage is being handled, especially whether payments are being paid as they usually would or if they’ll be accounted for at the closing table.

 Frequently Asked Questions